WEI-HSI CHEN

 Postdoctoral researcher in GRASP Lab, University of Pennsylvania

-My name is Wei-Hsi, meaning “being the light (of the world)” in Mandarin, and I think of it as a reminder for me to brighten people up with everything I have.
+My name is Wei-Hsi, meaning “being the light (of the world)” in Mandarin, and I think of it as a reminder to brighten people up with everything I have.

 Visit my research to rejoice with me in the astonishment of robotics.